 - The Lindsay Core Area parking system operates with a peak utilization of 78%, with said peak occurring at 1:00 PM during the winter weekday.
 The system of municipal lots essentially operates at effective capacity.
 The majority of municipal lots with utilization exceeding effective capacity are located in close proximity to the intersection of William Street / Kent Street.
 The system of on-street parking operates below effective capacity, although a number of segments operate above.
-Excess capacity in private parking lots and peripheral on-street parking is such that system-wide peak utilization in downtown Lindsay is below effective capacity. - The Fenelon Falls Core Area parking system operates with a peak utilization of 50%, with said peak occurring at 1:30 PM during the spring weekend.
-While some municipal and provide lots operate at or near total capacity, parking opportunities are available nearby. - The Bobcaygeon Core Area parking system operates with a peak utilization of 66%, with said peak occurring at 12:30 PM during the summer weekday.
-Municipal lots north of Canal Street operate below effective capacity, while those south of Canal Street operate above.
+Excess capacity in private parking lots and underutilization of peripheral on-street parking are such that system-wide peak utilization in downtown Lindsay is below effective capacity. - The Fenelon Falls Core Area parking system operates with a peak utilization of 50%, with said peak occurring at 1:30 PM during the spring weekend.
+While some municipal and private lots operate at or near total capacity, parking opportunities are available nearby. - The Bobcaygeon Core Area parking system operates with a peak utilization of 66%, with said peak occurring at 12:30 PM during the summer weekday.
+While some municipal and private lots operate at or near total capacity, parking opportunities are available nearby.